bentyeh/tox21_cs221/README.md

 * [run_id]: unique integer id assigned to hyperparameter set
 * [results_file_ext]: file extension (excluding the '.') of the results files

+Sample results files are included in this repo.

 ## PubChem and PubChemPy Notes

 ### PubChem